REAN-Foundation/rean-health-guru-app/docs/release_docs/REAN_Platform_Deployment_Workflows.md

 The iOS-BuildApp job will be performing the following steps:

 * For uploading artifact this job uses [upload-artifact@v2](https://github.com/marketplace/actions/upload-a-build-artifact).
 * This job sets up the necessary tools like Fastlane and Flutter.
-It then builds the iOS app using Flutter, signs the build using Fastlane, specifying the 'dev' flavor and release mode.
+It then builds the iOS app using Flutter, and signs the build using Fastlane, specifying the 'dev' flavor and release mode.
 Additionally, it utilizes various environment variables for authentication and configuration and uploads the artifacts for further use.

 #### iOS-PublishAppInternally